-For example, if the maximum load is 675 lbs and there will be four 150 lb. passengers in your vehicle, the amount of available cargo and
+For example, if the maximum load is 675 lbs and there will be four 150 lb. passengers in your vehicle, the amount of available cargo and luggage load capacity is 75 lbs. $(675-600~(4\times150)=75~\text{lbs.})$

-- luggage load capacity is 75 lbs. $(675 600 (4 \times 150) = 75 \text{ lbs.})$ - 5.
-Determine the combined weight of luggage and cargo being loaded in the vehicle.
-That weight may not safely exceed the available cargo and luggage load capacity in step 4. - 6.
-If your vehicle will be towing a trailer, the load from your trailer will be transferred to your vehicle.
-Consult this manual to determine how this reduces the available cargo and luggage load capacity of your vehicle (see page 151).
+- 5. Determine the combined weight of luggage and cargo being loaded on the vehicle.
+That weight may not safely exceed the available cargo and luggage load capacity calculated in step 4. - 6.
+If your vehicle will be towing a trailer, load from your trailer will be transferred to your vehicle.
+Consult this manual to determine how this reduces the available cargo and luggage load capacity of your vehicle (see page 167).